Postgraduate Scholarship Skills

 In a nutshell

-Designed to meet the continuing professional development needs of established industry personnel, as well as provide a vocational qualification for those seeking a career in Safety, Health and Environment (SHE) practice, this course provides interdisciplinary postgraduate level knowledge and skill progression.
-The course reflects the growing trend of organisations combining environmental protection and health and safety functions.
+Designed to both meet the continuing professional development needs of established industry personnel, and provide a vocational qualification for those seeking a career in Safety, Health and Environment (SHE) practice, this course provides interdisciplinary postgraduate level knowledge and skill progression.
+The curriculum reflects the growing trend of organisations combining environmental protection and health and safety functions.

 The course is accredited by both the Institute of Occupational Safety and Health (IOSH) and Institute of Environmental Management and Assessment (IEMA), as meeting the academic requirements for graduate membership.
 Graduates can also fast track to PIEMA (Practitioner Status) once they complete a work-based competence assessment.

-You can also learn more about studying issues of safety, health and environment, explore course modules and speak to the course team by joining our next online Open Day.
+Learn more about studying issues of safety, health and the environment, explore course content and speak to the course team, by attending our next Open Day

 - Broaden your knowledge, as you learn aspects of both environmental and occupational health

-- Develop skills relevant to modern Safety, Health and Environment (SHE) practice
+- Develop a skill set relevant to modern Safety, Health and Environment (SHE) practice

 - Learn how to undertake health, safety and environmental audits against a background of sustainability